Solenoid Valve - How They Work

 Figure 7: Direct acting solenoid valve working principle and components: coil (A); armature (B); shading ring (C); spring (D); plunger (E); seal (F); valve body (G)

 Direct acting (direct operated) solenoid valves have a simple working principle, which can be seen in Figure 7 along with the components.
-For a normally closed valve, with no power the plunger (E) blocks the orifice with the valve seal (F).
+For a normally closed valve with no power, the plunger (E) blocks the orifice with the valve seal (F).
 A spring (D) is forcing this closure.
-When power is applied to the coil (A), it creates an electromagnetic field, attracting the plunger up, overcoming the spring force.
+When power is applied to the coil (A), it creates an electromagnetic field, attracting the plunger up, and overcoming the spring force.
 This opens the orifice and allows the media to flow through.
-A normally open valve has the same components, but works in the opposite way.
+A normally open valve has the same components but works in the opposite way.